Supporting A Loved One With Body Dysmorphic Disorder

 Anxiety and Depression Association of America: What is body dysmorphic disorder (BDD)?

 Body dysmorphic disorder is a diagnosable mental disorder characterized by symptoms related to a preoccupation with one or more perceived flaws in physical appearance that aren’t obvious to others or do not exist.
-For example, an individual with BDD might experience negative thoughts that their nose is too large for their face and continuously comment on it, try to hide it with makeup, or plan surgery to change it.
+For example, people with BDD might experience negative thoughts that their nose is too large for their face and continuously comment on it, try to hide it with makeup, or plan surgery to change it.

 According to the Anxiety and Depression Association of America, “Body Dysmorphic Disorder (BDD) consists of preoccupation with perceived flaws in one’s physical appearance.
 People with BDD think they look unattractive, ugly, or even hideous because of the perceived flaws, but in reality the flaws that they perceive are actually nonexistent or only slight.”
 These appearance issues may cause negative feelings, significant distress, compulsive behaviors, impaired daily functioning, and related concerns.